Jamestown Settlement Facts

 Between State Route 31 and the Colonial Parkway; adjacent to Colonial National Historical Park, which encompasses Historic Jamestowne, and six miles from Williamsburg.
 Ten miles from Interstate 64, Exits 242A and 234.
 GPS address: 2110 Jamestown Road, Williamsburg, VA 23185.

 The museum consists of two elements: an indoor theater and gallery exhibits, and an outdoor living-history program.
 An introductory film, 1607: A Nation Takes Root, is shown at regular intervals daily in the Robins Foundation Theater.
 Gallery exhibits chronicle the nation’s 17th-century beginnings in Virginia in the context of its Powhatan Indian, English and west central African cultures.
-Exhibits set the stage for the founding of Jamestown in 1607 and examine the evolution of the Virginia colony during the 17th century and its legacies.
+Exhibits provide context for the founding of Jamestown in 1607 and examine the evolution of the Virginia colony during the 17th century and its legacies.
 Outdoors are a re-created Powhatan Indian village depicting the culture of Virginia’s original inhabitants, replicas of the three ships – Susan Constant, Godspeed and Discovery – that transported 104 men and boys from England to Jamestown in 1607, and a palisaded fort representing the colonists’ first home.

 The Jamestown colony was sponsored by the Virginia Company of London, whose stockholders hoped to make a profit on the venture.
 The settlement faced great difficulties, but managed to endure and was made economically viable through the cultivation of tobacco as a cash crop.
 Jamestown served as the capital of Virginia until 1699, when the seat of government moved to Williamsburg.

 Hours of Operation

 Open 9 a.m. to 5 p.m. daily year-round, until 6 p.m.
 June 15 through August 15.
 Closed on New Year’s and Christmas days.
 Allow three hours for a visit to Jamestown Settlement.

 The gift shop complements and extends the museum experience with a comprehensive selection of books, prints, artifact reproductions, educational toys and games, jewelry and mementos.
 The Jamestown Settlement Café offers freshly prepared salads, sandwiches, entrees, desserts and beverages.
 A museum admission ticket is not required to visit the gift shop or café.
 Hours of operation correspond with museum hours.